 The sprawling Third Street Promenade is the bustling hub of Downtown Santa Monica.
 This pedestrian-only open air shopping destination is only two blocks from the city’s popular beaches and is noted for its two weekly farmers markets, terrific shopping, street performers, ample dining options and of course, people watching.

-A visit to Bergamot Station places you in the epicenter of Santa Monica’s arts and culture scene and within one of the largest collections of art galleries in the nation.
-As the home to over 40 art galleries, Bergamot Station features traditional fine art, contemporary art, glass art, prints, sculpture, fine art photography and others.
-Admission to Bergamot Station is free.
+A visit to Bergamot places you in the epicenter of Santa Monica’s arts and culture scene and within one of the largest collections of art galleries in the nation.
+As the home to over 40 art galleries, Bergamot features traditional fine art, contemporary art, glass art, prints, sculpture, fine art photography and others.
+Admission to Bergamot is free.

 Ride the Pacific Wheel on the Santa Monica Pier

 Named by Travel + Leisure as one of “The World’s Coolest Ferris Wheels,” the 13-story Pacific Wheel is the world’s first and only solar-powered Ferris wheel.
 Take in stunning panoramic views of the Los Angeles coastline and Santa Monica Mountains from more than 185 feet above the Santa Monica Pier for only $5 per ride at Pacific Park.

 Located on the top floor of Hotel Shangri-La 1301 Ocean Ave, Santa Monica (Arizona and Ocean Ave.)
 Perched atop the iconic Hotel Shangri-La is Santa Monica’s only open-air rooftop bar and lounge.
 ONYX effortlessly captures an elusive sense of Hollywood glamour at the ocean.
 This exclusive hideaway blends a timeless Art Deco design with a world-class ocean view.
 Enjoy specially priced drinks and small plates Monday-Friday from 4-6 p.m.

 Sushi Dinner at Wokcano